Calculating How Much You Need to Scan (And How Much It Will Cost)

 Documents stored on shelves can also be converted to box (and page) numbers.

-Typically there are 150-200 pages per inch on a shelf and can range based on how tightly documents are packed:
+Typically there are 150-200 pages per inch on a shelf, but this can vary based on how tightly those documents are packed:

 - If papers are packed loosely, it’s likely closer to 150 pages per inch, meaning every 13”-16” of shelf space is roughly equal to 1 box of paper